sebastiankubczak/fix-dock-on-macOS/README.md

 killall Dock
 ```
 Click enter and that's it.

+## Solution to the problem \#2
+Download file: fix-dock.sh and click on it.

 ## Explanation
 You can think about what this piece of code does.